paralelodev/protok/README.md

 # ProtoK

-ProtoK is a library for quickly prototyping parallel kernels.
+ProtoK is a C++ library for quickly prototyping parallel kernels.
 It uses OpenMP in the background to execute the code in parallel.

 The idea is simple: do not write loops, just configure the parallel environment and provide the code instructions that must be executed in parallel.